Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 - Type: baking classes in Europe or pastry baking classes in Europe --into a Search Bar & you should find a variety of baking-pastry-bread options.
 Diploma courses & short-term traveler classes came up for Paris, Italy, Spain, Portugal, Sweden, chocolate in Switzerland😉💝 besides a pastry school, & more.

 7c) HOME BAKING COURSES/CLASSES - Today there is such a huge selection online, & one different word typed into a Search Bar can provide an entirely different set of websites!
 The following give classes online, so they literally are stay-at-Home Baking Courses/schools (not to mention the "probably hundreds" of blogs with step-by-step photos & instructions -- which I'm not including).
-(NOTE: I have not attended any of these, nor spoken to anyone about them.
+(NOTE as of 2025: I have not attended any of these, nor spoken to anyone about them.
 They came up in searches for the subject of "Home Baking Courses."
 So I am only providing them to you in order to give you an idea of where to begin to learn who is "out there.") . . . alphabetically:

 https://bakefromscratch.com/better-baking-academy/ --- Behind these online baking classes & baking retreats both in the U.S. & in various cities/countries in Europe is the magazine, bake from SCRATCH.